 The reluctor ring notches is a multi-notched timing ring pressed onto the crankshaft.
 It works with the CKP sensor to identify crankshaft position.
 The crankshaft position sensor generates pulses of output voltage when a notch aligns with the the sensor.

 When part of the counterweight alight with he crank sensor the output voltage drops to less than 0.5 volts.
 When a notch aligns with the sensor, voltage peaks to 5.0 volts.
 When a group of notches pass under the crank sensor the output voltage pulses from low to high then back to low.
 The sensor helps control ignition timing and fuel injection.

-Symptoms of a bad or failing crankshaft position sensor include difficulty starting the engine, intermittent stalling and check engine light illuminates.
+Symptoms of a bad or failing crankshaft position sensor include difficulty starting the engine, motor cranks but won't start, intermittent stalling and check engine light illuminates.
 Aftermarket sensors are fairly cheap as compared to OEM sensors.